ayushmd/Dockter/README.md

 A tool to deploy docker containers for frontend and backend servers in distributed cloud environments.

 **Aim:** To provide a way to deploy applications on own infrastructure similar to Coolify, Dokku, Dokploy but in distributed and multi-node scenario.
-Along with it also providing features such as load balancing, building applications i.e. CI/CD, Scaling applications, health checks similar to AWS Beanstalk
+Along with it also providing features such as load balancing, building applications i.e. CI/CD, Scaling applications, health checks similar to AWS Beanstalk.

 The types of node in Dockter are: